+Flatworms

-Flatworms (Class Turbellaria): Soft elongate body without segment; head triangular shaped with eyes on top, which give the animal a crosseyed appearance.
+Class Turbellaria: Soft elongate body without segment; head triangular shaped with eyes on top, which give the animal a crosseyed appearance.
 (VS-L)

-Sizes illustrated not proportional
+Sizes illustrated not proportional.

-Instructions: Identification is easier when the organism is viewed in the same orientation as its illustration.
-Illustrations are drawn mostly in top and side views; the water penny is shown in underside view.
-The (M) symbol indicates that multiple kinds may be collected from the group (Order or Class).
+Identification of benthic macroinvertebrates (BMIs) is easier when viewed in the same orientation as the illustrations.
+Most illustrations are drawn in top and side views; the water penny is shown in underside view.
 Use morphological features as your basis for identification; the size and color are often variable and influenced by environmental factors.
-Only a few of the many kinds possible are illustrated.
-(Size range in mm)
+The (M) indicates that multiple kinds may be collected from within the order or class.

-Size categories: > 50 Very large (VL); 50 - 30 Large (L); 29 -10 Medium (M); 10 - 5 Small (S); < 5 Very small (VS)
+Size categories (size range in mm): > 50 Very large (VL); 50 - 30 Large (L); 29 -10 Medium (M); 10 - 5 Small (S); < 5 Very small (VS)

-Note: This field guide will help you identify common aquatic invertebrate classes and orders, and a few families.
-You should always refer to a more complete guide for verification of family level identification.
-Eventually, you will be able to identify a wide variety of families in the field.
+Note: This field guide will help vou identify common aquatic invertebrate classes, orders, and a few families.
+You should always use to a more complete guide for verification and family level identification.
+With practice, you will be able to identify a wide variety of families in the field.